nodejs/node/doc/api/url.md

                  times.
 -->

-> Stability: 0 - Deprecated: Use the WHATWG URL API instead.
+> Stability: 3 - Legacy: Use the WHATWG URL API instead.

 * `urlObject` {Object|string} A URL object (as returned by `url.parse()` or constructed otherwise).
 If a string, it is converted to an object by passing